-Why is everybody so obsessed with the Net Promoter® Score?
+Why is everybody so obsessed with the Net Promoter Score?
 Well, mainly because the NPS is an excellent indicator of growth and loyalty.
 A high NPS score suggests that your customers are satisfied with your product or service.
 Actually, it suggests that they are so happy they’d ask their friends and colleagues to use your product as well.

 The NPS is a management tool that delivers a deeper understanding of the customer and measures customer loyalty.

 How to calculate the Net Promoter Score

 “How likely is it that you would recommend our company/product/service to a friend or colleague?” and include a 0-10 numerical rating.